Wallgau/Canvas_Tool/README.md

 ### 5. Starting Over

-- Click **"Clear"** to remove all tools
+- Click **"Clear All"** to remove all tools
-- Confirmation dialog prevents accidental clearing
+- Confirmation modal prevents accidental clearing

 ## 🛠️ Development